-In rare cases, radiotherapy can cause constipation with pain, sickness and bloating.
-You should contact your doctor if you have these symptoms.
-Your doctor will need to check your bowel for a possible blockage.
+In rare cases, radiotherapy can cause constipation, with pain, sickness and bloating.
+Contact your doctor if you have these symptoms.
+Your doctor needs to check your bowel for a possible blockage.

 Occasionally, radiotherapy to the pelvis can cause bleeding, which will show up in your bowel movements or urine.
 This is usually caused by an increased growth of small blood vessels in that area after the treatment.
 If you notice this, tell your doctor.
 Your doctor may call this problem telangiectasia (pronounced teel-an-gee-ek-tay-zee-a).

 For general information and support

 Contact the Cancer Research UK nurses on freephone 0808 800 4040 (Open 9am - 5pm, Monday to Friday)